luerhard/chapter_regression_and_artifical/main.md

 Nevertheless, those are among the most common concepts of [!ml] and provide a useful case for the purposes of this contribution.
 All derived conclusions, however, do apply for 'regressions' (in the [!ml] sense) too.

-[^regularisation]: Regularisation in [!ml] helps researchers to dea with the noise in training data, i.e., it tunes down correlations that are not representative of the data's true properties.
+[^regularisation]: Regularisation in [!ml] helps researchers to deal with noise in training data, i.e., it tunes down correlations that are not representative of the data's true properties.
 More technically, this is done by using loss functions like the residual sum of squares during the fitting procedure.
-The coefficients are chosen in such a way that the loss function is minimized and "penalizes", for instance, high coefficients.
+The coefficients are then chosen in such a way that the loss function is minimized and "penalizes", for instance, high coefficients.
 [^language]: In the language of [!ml], this translates into using a categorical, often binary, dependent variable (i.e., solving a 'classification' problem), while employing 'regressions' refers to techniques that use continuous outcomes.
 This might be a bit confusing for social scientists at first.

 # A comparison by example: Immigration in Europe